• Ticket Fines and Penalties in New Jersey

 Point Surcharges

-If you accumulate six or more points during a three-year period, the MVC will notify you about a required surcharge.
+If you accumulate 6 points or more during a period of 3 years, the MVC will notify you about a required surcharge.

 Driver Improvement Programs

-Both the Driver Improvement Program (DIP) and the Probationary Driver Program (PDP) cost $150.
+Both the Driver Improvement Program (DIP) and the Probationary Driver Program (PDP).

-• DIP: If you accumulate 12 or more points, the MVC or your judge might offer this program in lieu of license suspension.
+• DIP: If you accumulate 12 points or more, the MVC or your judge might offer this program in lieu of license suspension.
+The fee is $100.

-• PDP: The PDP is mandatory if you have a probationary license and are convicted of two or more moving violations, accumulating four or more points.
+• PDP: The PDP is mandatory if you have a probationary license and are convicted of 2 moving violations, or more, accumulating 4 points or more.
+You will pay an administration fee of $75 PLUS a course fee.

 NOTE: Don’t confuse these programs with the state’s Defensive Driving Program, which you can use to reduce driving record points or attend per your judge’s orders.
 Providers of these courses set their own fees.